appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## Kafka

-This release includes Grafana dashboards for easier monitoring of KubeDB-managed Kafka.
-The grafana dashboard shows several Kafka broker and cluster specific data, status and diagram of memory and cpu consumption.
+This release includes Grafana dashboards for easier monitoring of KubeDB managed Kafka.
+The Grafana dashboard shows several Kafka broker and cluster specific data, status and diagram of memory and cpu consumption.
 You can check the dashboard to see the overall health of your Kafka brokers easily.
-As usual KubeDB-provided Grafana dashboards comes in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
+As usual KubeDB provided Grafana dashboards come in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.

 A step-by-step guide to monitoring is given [here]( https://github.com/appscode/grafana-dashboards/tree/master/kafka).

 In this release, KubeDB is introducing support for Kafka Connect Cluster monitoring using Grafana dashboards.
 These dashboards give you clear visuals on how your clusters are doing, including things like connectors details, worker details, tasks details, performance metrics and resource usage.
-It's a simple way to make sure everything is running smoothly.
+It is a simple way to make sure everything is running smoothly.
 Here's a sneak preview of the summary dashboard for connect cluster.

 ![connect-cluster dashboard](images/kubedb-kafka-connectcluster-summary.png)

 To get started with monitoring, we've prepared a step-by-step guide available [here](https://github.com/appscode/grafana-dashboards/tree/master/connectcluster).

 We have also added configurable alerting support for KubeDB Kafka.
-You can configure Alert-manager to get notified when a metrics of kafka brokers exceeds a given threshold.
+You can configure Alertmanager to get notified when a metrics of kafka brokers exceeds a given threshold.
 Here's a preview of the alert dashboard on Grafana v7.5.5.

 ![Kafka alert dashboard](images/kubedb-kafka-alert.png)